host12prog/furmodarchive/FM/YM2203/README.md

-# YM2203 Songs
+# YM2203
-This folder contains user-submitted Furnace modules that only use the YM2203.
+This folder contains user-submitted Furnace modules that only use the YM2203 chip (OPN).